andreassommer/mmtools/README.md

 `var = sin(x + DEBUGME(1.5)); ` -- delivers value 1.5 and displays  standard debug marker message
 `var = sin(x + DEBUGME(1.5, 'SIN offset changed to %g')); ` -- delivers 1.5 and displays individual message

+Special command initiated with `#` allow configuration of debug output.
+- The printer for the debug message can be chosen via special command `#printer` and set to any function handle that can parse fprintf like input, e.g. `@fprintf` or `@warning`
+- Quick reset can be done using special command `#reset`
+- See code for details.

 [Return to list of tools](#list-of-tools)